elec327/elec327.github.io/lab8/index.md

 ![DBS Schematic](DBSSchematic.png)

 The goal of the IPG is to deliver biphasic current pulses (with each phase 60 μs in duration) with a programmable frequency and current amplitude.
+For the purposes of this lab, you can assume that we want 130 Hz stimulation and 50 μA pulses.
+The DS4432 is a digitally-controlled current source, but cannot generate biphasic pulses.
+In order to generate biphasic pulses the design relies on a switch matrix as in Figure 4 in this [paper](Farahmand2012.pdf].
+Even though the data sheet does not specify this, you may assume that the amount of time the DS4432 requires to turn on is equivalent to the amount of time it takes to transmit the relevant I2C commmands.
+In addition, assume you are running with a 3V battery.

+For the second part of the lab, in about 2/3rds of a page,
-The   Outline the structure of code that would
+  - Outline the structure of code that would create the desired stimulation pattern, including if/when the MSP430 would be in low power mode, when/how the switch matrix is activated, and when/how the current generator is configured.
+(30 pts)
+  - Summarize the average power consumption of your design by adding up power for each of the 3 devices (with time spent in relevant power modes for the MSP430).
+What size battery (in mA hours) would you need to run for 1 year?
+(30 pts)
+  - Could you change the circuit to lower the power consumption?
+(10 pts)

-**Upload your answered questionsto owlspace.**
+**Upload your answered questions and design study to owlspace.**